gulam101/FizzBuzz/README.md

 ### Description:

-In this project I wanted to understand the FizzBuzz soultion in C#.
+In this project I wanted to understand the FizzBuzz solution in C#.
 I wanted to know how it worked within the code and to play around with so that I know if something breaks, I would know how to fix it.

 ### What I Learnt:
 - Forloop